wp-plugins/all-in-one-webmaster/readme.txt

 1. Unpack the `download-package`.
 2. Upload the file to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the `Plugins` menu in WordPress.
-4. Configure the options under Admin Panel `AIO Webmaster -> List of all Options
+4. Configure the options under Admin Panel `AIO Webmaster -> List of all Options`.
 5. Done and Ready.

 == Frequently Asked Questions ==